openfisca/openfisca-doc/source/key-concepts/reforms.md

 Reforms are sometimes confused with another mechanism: [extensions](../contribute/extensions.md).
 These two mechanisms do not have the same purpose:

 - Use a reform if you want to modify a tax and benefit system in order to study the impact of a legislation change.
-- Use an extension if you want to write formulas that are based on a main tax and benefit system, while keeping their code separated from the main country package (e.g. for local prestations).
+- Use an extension if you want to write formulas that are based on a main tax and benefit system, while keeping their code separated from the main country package (e.g. for local benefits).